 McCully was also vindicated.
 Articles on homo-cysteine began reappearing and, in 1995,

-homocysteine is a major risk factor in CVD.
-Today, homocysteine is considered an
+a major risk factor in CVD.
+Today, homocysteine is considered an independent risk factor-it

-health.
 Virtually all heart organizations acknowledge that diet and exercise are keys in preventing

-heart disease and recommend a diet that is low in total fat, saturated fat, and
+heart disease and recommend a diet that is low in total fat, saturated fat, and cholesterol

 The paradigm changes

-bad lifestyle decisions are responsible for 75 percent of the deaths in America; if most
+If bad lifestyle decisions are responsible for 75 percent of the deaths in America; if

-we have it in our power to control our health destiny.
-We do not have to wait until the
+that we have it in our power to control our health destiny.
+We do not have to wait until

 and prevent, CVD.